-John J. “Jack” Casserly was a longtime foreign correspondent (ABC News and Hearst), national reporter, and a current author.
-He reported from some 60 countries, including the wars in Korea, Algeria, the Middle East, Latin America, and Vietnam.
-He wrote ten books, including a New York Times bestseller (Goldwater).
+John J. “Jack” Casserly was a longtime foreign correspondent (ABC News and Hearst), national reporter and a current author.
+He reported from some 60 countries, including the wars in Korea, Algeria, the Middle East, Latin America and Vietnam.
+He wrote 10 books, including a New York Times bestseller.
 He also covered the Congress and White House and later became a speechwriter for President Gerald Ford.
 He was a 1985 Harvard Fellow at the Kennedy School of Government’s Institute of Politics.

 About this Book